Bronchopulmonary Dysplasia (BPD)

 Clinical Assessment

 A clinical assessment includes a thorough evaluation of the infant’s medical history, physical examination, and the duration and extent of oxygen therapy or mechanical ventilation.
-This initial assessment helps to identify infants at risk of developing BPD.
+This assessment helps identify infants at risk of developing bronchopulmonary dysplasia in newborn.

 Chest X-ray

 A chest X-ray can reveal characteristic changes in the lungs, such as areas of overinflation, fibrosis, and atelectasis (collapsed lung tissue), which are indicative of BPD.
-This imaging test is commonly used to monitor lung condition over time.
+This imaging test is commonly used in the diagnosis of bronchopulmonary dysplasia to monitor lung condition over time.

 Blood Gas Analysis